a PNG Collective Global Exhibition

 50th Anniversary of Independence

-Over the next year participants will hold tailored exhibitions, educational events and workshops in their own spaces and share digital learning resources.
-The public will benefit from expanded access to rare objects, talks, creative labs, family days, and more, creating the largest and most inclusive global exhibition of PNG art ever assembled for millions of visitors worldwide
+Over the anniversary year nearly 50 participating museums and cultural institutions are holding tailored exhibitions, educational events and workshops in their own spaces and sharing their digital learning resources, focusing on their collections which contain many significant artworks from PNG.
+From historical colonial collections, through to contemporary art, these collections represent an enormous wealth of PNG cultural resources and documentation.
+The public will benefit from expanded access to rare objects, talks, creative labs, family days, and more, creating the largest and most inclusive global exhibition of PNG art ever assembled for millions of visitors worldwide.
+PNG's exceptional arts, traditions, and cultural artifacts reflect our diverse heritage.
+As we mark half a century of independence, we illuminate PNG's cultural legacy and honour the artists and the cultures from which they originate.

 “As we prepare to celebrate the 50th anniversary of our nation’s independence, it is imperative that we showcase the rich cultural heritage and artistic talents of papua New Guinea to the world.
 Our art is a vibrant representation of our history, diversity and identity, and it deserves recognition on a global stage…Let us seize the opportunity to elevate Papua New Guinea’s standing in the global arts community whilst instilling pride in our citizens.”